miyazaki1123/wooms/app/public/wp-content/plugins/search-regex/readme.txt

 - Update URLs in links and images
 - Perform site-wide changes

+Search filters can be created to match any column of any WordPress table.
+For example:
+- Find all posts in a category
+- Find all post meta data without a post
+- Find all posts in a date range

 Search Regex handles small and large sites.

+Search Regex has been tested with PHP from 7.0 to 8.3.

 == What can I search? ==